Mincka/DMArchiver/README.md

 Download a macOS build from the [project releases](https://github.com/Mincka/DMArchiver/releases).

-Then click on the executable, or run Terminal and execute the following commands:
+Then click on the executable, or run Terminal and execute the following commands (mandatory if you want to use parameters to download images and videos):
 ```
 $ cd Downloads
 $ ./dmarchiver